GfSE/SAF-Cameo-Profile/README.md

 # SAF_Profile.mdzip

 **SAF_Profile** has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
-The SAF Profile contains the stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/).
+The SAF Profile contains the Stereotypes according to the [SAF-Specification](https://github.com/GfSE/SAF-Specification/), [List of Stereotypes](https://github.com/GfSE/SAF-Specification/blob/main/stereotypes.md).